 Once after installing BizTalk360, install the BizTalk Server Enterprise Adapter Pack in the server where BizTalk360 is installed.

-Some of our customers hesitate to provide the higher level permissions like Local Admin and System Admin due to security reasons.
-So we recommend to create a separate account for the BizTalk360 service and provide all the necessary permissions to isolate the credentials.
+Some of our customers hesitate to provide higher-level permissions like Local Admin and System Admin due to security reasons.
+So we recommend creating a separate account for the BizTalk360 service and provide all the necessary permissions to isolate the credentials.